netscaler/netscaler-observability-exporter/docs/deploy-coe-with-Kafka.md

           }
         }
 ```

+  **Note:** To export transactions in the JSON format, see [exporting transaction in JSON format to Kafka](#support-for-exporting-transactions-in-the-json-format-from-citrix-adc-observability-exporter-to-kafka).

 2. Specify the host name and IP or FQDN address of the Kafka nodes.
 Use the following YAML definition for a three node Kafka cluster:

 ```yml
     apiVersion: apps/v1